| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 be moved, for example, since that would cause the integrity

 of the network connectivity to be lost.
+Concurrent updateA key issue in a large database with

 many users is the management of concurrent update problems.